-- Create a new BPEL project., page 7-3
+- Create a new SOA Composite application with BPEL process, page 7-3

-- Add a partner link., page 7-6
+- Add a partner link, page 7-6

-- Add a partner link for File Adapter., page 7-23
+- Add a partner link for File Adapter, page 7-23

-- Configure the Invoke activities., page 7-28
+- Configure the Invoke activities, page 7-28

-- Configure the Assign activity., page 7-31
+- Configure the Assign activity, page 7-31

-Open JDeveloper BPEL Designer.
+1. Open JDeveloper BPEL Designer.
 Click New Application in the Application Navigator.